iamajoe/bedrock-utils/README.md

 ```
 --gulpfile=<bedrock_utils_gulpfile>
 ```
-Set the path for the `bedrock-utils` gulpfile.It is required.
+Set the path for the `bedrock-utils` gulpfile.
+It is required.

 ```
 <task>